bibekanandadatta/JHU-Dissertation-Template/README.md

 - Most of the necessary variables to customize the format of the document are included in the beginning of the `00-main.tex` file.
 You can customize different spacing and style options using these variables.
 For most cases, tweaking these variables to your need and preference will be more than good enough to get desired format which conforms to library requirement.
 So, try to understand what each variable does by tweaking them before you start putting your contents in there, and finalize them as needed to customize the dissertation formatting there.

 - I prefer using Latin Modern Roman font for documents typeset in LaTeX because the text and math environments have consistent typesetting.
-You can try other fonts, but you should be careful about being consistent.
+You can try other fonts, but you should be careful about being consistent specially for math and text typesettings.

 - In addition to these variables, if your bib file has a different name than the current file, then change the `BibFileName` varibale.
 Make sure to specify the correct name for the `graphicspath` as well.